Saab 17: Operational history

 The first flight was on 18 May 1940 and first deliveries of dive bombers to the Flygvapnet began in March 1942, while deliveries of reconnaissance versions began in June 1942, and the type was operational by September 1942 when the first exercises were carried out.
 Problems immediately arose with wing failures, and additional modifications were needed before it could be cleared for dive bombing, which remained limited to shallow attacks thereafter.
 The final aircraft was delivered on 31 August 1944.

 A B 17 was used to test the ejection seat Saab had developed for use in the Saab 21 pusher fighter, which was first successfully fired on 27 February 1944 with a dummy.

 Stig Wennerström gained some fame in Sweden for successfully bailing out from a B 17 from low altitude, with his gunner, but would later become a spy for the Soviet Union.

-For several months in late 1944 and early 1945 fifteen B 17As were operated by the Danish Brigade in Sweden (Danforce) a unit of 5000 men (including 50 airmen) in Sweden which had been formed to assist in liberating occupied Denmark from the Nazis, and preventing the retreating German soldiers from using civilians as human shields, and carrying out scorched earth tactics as they had done elsewhere.
+For several months in late 1944 and early 1945 fifteen B 17As were operated by the Danish Brigade in Sweden (Danforce) a unit of 5000 men (including 50 airmen) in Sweden which had been formed to assist in liberating occupied Denmark from the Nazis, and prevent retreating German soldiers from using civilians as human shields and carrying out scorched earth tactics, as they had done elsewhere.
 However, due to the German surrender on 7 May 1945, the aircraft were no longer needed and were returned to Flygvapnet control a couple of months later.

 Rapid advances in aviation related to improved aerodynamics, higher engine power and finally the introduction of jet engines, resulted in it having a short career, and it was gradually withdrawn from frontline service between 1948 and 1950, while the last examples were retired from secondary roles by 1954.
 Over the next few years, examples would be sold off to various operators.

-Due to the efforts of Carl Gustaf von Rosen, the Ethiopian Air Force bought 47 which were operated from 1947 until 1968.
+Due to the efforts of Carl Gustaf von Rosen, the Imperial Ethiopian Air Force bought 47 B 17As which were operated from 1947 until 1977.
+Ethiopian B 17s were used to suppressed the 1960 coup attempt in Addis Ababa.
+Several aircraft were stationed at Kebri Dahar in Ogaden during the 1964 conflict with Somalia.
+By late summer 1977, the 3rd Squadron based at Dire Dawa was deactivated and its remaining twelve B 17s were stored at the airbase.
+During the Ogaden War, eight B 17s that were stored at Dire Dawa airbase were destroyed by Somali bombardment in August 1977.

 From 1951, 19 B 17s were loaned to Svensk Flygtjanst AB and AVIA for use as target tugs and painted yellow with civilian markings.
 One of these, a B 17A SE-BYF was sold to the Austrian Österreichische Luftstreitkräfte in 1957, where it continued to be used as a target tug until retired in 1963.
 Two B 17As were also sold to the Finnish Ilmavoimat in 1959 and 1960, also as target tugs.
 Neither of the Finnish aircraft lasted long before being destroyed in accidents.